 Have you ever heard of textmapping?

-So, a long time ago, I pinned an image that led me to this site.
+A long time ago, I pinned an image that led me to this site.
 I spent a while exploring all the awesome information here and couldn’t wait to try it in my classroom!

 Long story, very short – textmapping starts with a scroll.
 Students take their reading and tape the pages together, creating a scroll that can be rolled out on the floor allowing the reader to view the text in its entirety, rather than flipping through pages.
 Once students have their scroll, they use different colored markers/highlighters/colored pencils to mark up, or “map,” the text in ways that are relevant to their reading purpose.